- Sample Results Map

-We plan to sample showerheads around the United States and Europe by engaging participants, folks like you (or like Van Leeuwenhoek) with both an interest in the life around us and, well, a shower, to help us out.
-Once showerheads are sampled (using an easy kit we will send to you), we then use diverse approaches to study what lives on your showerhead.
-Noah Fierer’s lab will look at whether we can grow Mycobacterium from your showerhead and if so how many (and what kinds).
-We’ll look at what other microbes are present.
-We’ll do some provisional studies of your water itself.
-Then we’ll use statistical approaches to see what seems to be associated with the differences among houses, water systems and even countries in the biology of showerheads.
+We sampled showerheads around the United States and Europe by engaging participants, folks like you (or like Van Leeuwenhoek) with both an interest in the life around us and, well, a shower, to help us out.
+We are using diverse approaches to study what lives on your showerhead.
+Noah Fierer’s lab is looking at whether we can grow Mycobacterium from your showerhead and if so how many (and what kinds).
+We are looking at what other microbes are present.
+We are using statistical approaches to see what seems to be associated with the differences among houses, water systems and even countries in the biology of showerheads.

 We have some hypotheses as to what determines what lives on showerheads.
 We think the water matters.
 We think the kind of showerhead may matter.
 We think it may even matter if you have, on your showerhead, amoebas that eat the mycobacteria and, in doing so, keep them in check, the leopards of your bathroom Serengeti.
 But we’ll also be interested to hear what you think might be important.
 We know so little about the life around us that your observations are likely to change our perspective.